SPWW/dummycodes/README.md

   A simple demo of stream video player builded with Qt and Vlclib.

+## Ipv6 server

+  A simple ipv6 echo server for testing purpose. inspired by Socket test.

 ## send email via python

   use python smtplib connect to smtp server and send a email with attachment.